 II.
 CONSIDER BALANCED DISCIPLESHIP

-For Most Effectively Growing a Spiritually Healthy Church
+To Effectively Grow a Spiritually Healthy Church

 Let’s consider what the typical church model for spiritual growth looks like, and how it can be improved for greater effectiveness.